fosterwerks/fosterwerks/README.md

-- 👋 Hi, I’m @fosterwerks
+- 👋 Hi, I’m Craig. @fosterwerks is my username and also the name under which I attribute any creation I make
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ... lua, git, UML, Java, Prolog, Perl, regexp, and the Mudlet client
+- 🌱 I’m currently learning ...
+Kotlin, lua, git, Prolog, Perl, regexp, and the Mudlet client
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything!
+I have no experience working on a project with someone else, but would LOVE to try an help!
 - 📫 How to reach me ...

 <!---